-Contaminants MCLG AL Sample Date # Samples Exceeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level at consumer taps (ppm) 1.3 1.3 .12 2017 0 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 0 15 .002 2017 0 No Corrosion of household plumbing systems; Erosion of natural deposits

-Important Di inking Water Definitions Term Definition MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Contaminants MCLG AL Sample Date # Samples Exceeding AL Exceeds AL Typical Source Inorganic Con taminants Copper - action level at consumer taps (ppm) 1.3 1.3 .12 2017 0 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 0 15 .002 2017 0 No Corrosion of household plumbing systems; Erosion of natural deposits Important Drinking Water Definitions Term MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Variances & Exemptions State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG Maximum Residual Disinfection Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence tha addition of a disinfectant is necessary for control of microbial contaminants.
-MNR Monitored Not Regulated MPL State Assigned Maximum Permissible Level NTU Nephelometric Turbidity Units: Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system.
-Unit Descript ions Term Definition ppm parts per million, or milligrams per liter (mg/L) ppb parts per billion, or micrograms per liter (μg/L) mg/l milligrams per liter or parts per million NA Not Applicable ND Not Detected NR Monitoring not required; but recommended < Less than minimal Lab Test
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+MNR Monitored Not Regulated MPL MPL State Assigned Maximum Permissible Level Unit Descriptions Term Definition ppm parts per million, or milligrams per liter (mg/L) ppb parts per billion, or micrograms per liter (μg/L) ppt parts per trillion, or nanograms per liter pCi/L picocuries per liter (a measure of radioactivity) NA Not Applicable ND Not Detected NR Monitoring not required; but recommended